 For this reason, all grant applicants will submit an additional priority contingency project.
 If there is an unforeseen event such as wildfire, where the applicant is not able to start or complete one of its major priorities, it is ISDA's desire to have alternate or contingency priorities approved by the Cost Share Review Committee.
 The alternate or contingent priority projects must account for at least 50% of the original total request, thus allowing quick approval and change of approved projects.
-Contingency projects must also comply with restrictions on the utilization of State general fund dollars within cost share projects.
+Contingency projects must also comply as allowable expenses within cost share projects.
+Additional information related to contingency plans and enacting one during the grant cycle will be described within the awarded Cost Share Agreement.
 Should a CWMA not include a contingency project in their request, an automatic 10% cut will be applied to their total request.